 Food

 Enzymes are specialized proteins that act as catalysts to speed up a specific reaction.
-In most cases, enzymes used in food are used as processing aids where they aid in the manufacturing of food or food ingredients but do not have a function in the final food product.
-Due to their specialized nature, only a small amount of enzyme is necessary to complete the desired reaction during food processing.
+In most cases, enzymes used in food are used as processing aids where they aid in the manufacturing of food or food ingredients, but do not have a function in the final food product.

 - Industrial Biotechnology Journal Publication: “The Generally Recognized As Safe (GRAS) Process for Industrial Microbial Enzymes” (PDF)